-As the winter season grows stronger a lot of people will try their luck with a session or two of ice fishing.
-Although ice fishing is quite a popular activity, it also poses some risks for the fisherman and no one should venture out onto the ice without knowing these 10 ice fishing fundamentals.
+As the winter season grows stronger, a lot of people will try their luck with a session or two of ice fishing.
+Although ice fishing is quite a popular activity, it also poses some risks for the fisherman.
+No one should venture out onto the ice without knowing these 10 ice fishing fundamentals.

 If you need to fish in winter to provide a meal for you and your family to ensure survival, the following ice fishing fundamentals are all the more necessary.
 Follow these pointers for a successful ice fishing session and to make sure you get home safe.

 - You should only venture out onto solid 4 inch-thick ice to make sure you stay above the water.
 Falling through will be the end of your journey as you can get trapped under the ice.
 You will panic and won’t be able to make it to the surface.
 Even though you manage to pull yourself out, without a change of clothes and proper shelter hypothermia can kill you in less than 20 minutes.

 - Experienced fishermen say that ninety percent or so of fish live in 10 percent of the water.
 You should look for spots with cover, which are ideal hiding spots for little fish and where the big ones come to feed.
 Once you find the place, you should crush up some of your live bait and chum the hole.
 The oils and scents of your bait will stimulate the fish as they drift towards the bottom.
 Fish are usually slow in cold water and their metabolism needs to be stimulated to trigger their feeding habits.